Health and appearance of Michael Jackson: Skin color

-However, in 1993, Jackson said in an interview with Oprah Winfrey, "there, as I know of, there is no such thing as skin bleaching.
-I've never seen it, I don't know what it is. [...]
-I have a skin disorder [vitiligo] that destroys the pigmentation of the skin, it's something that I cannot help, ok?
-But, when people make up stories that I don't want to be who I am, it hurts me. [...]
-But what about all the millions of people, let's reverse it, what about all the millions of people who sit out in the sun to become darker, to become other than what they are?
-Nobody says nothing about that."
-Jackson suggested that his skin tone began to change "sometime after Thriller," that his condition was hereditary and admitted to using makeup to even his skin tone; "we're trying to control it, and using makeup evens it out because it makes blotches on the skin.
-I have to even out my skin."
+However, in 1993, Jackson said in an interview with Oprah Winfrey that "there is no such thing as skin bleaching, I have never seen it, I don't know what it is," adding "I have a skin disorder [vitiligo] that destroys the pigmentation of the skin.
+It's something that I cannot help, okay?
+But, when people make up stories that I don't want to be who I am, it hurts me."
+Jackson suggested that his skin tone began to change "sometime after Thriller," that his condition was hereditary, and admitted to using makeup to even his skin tone.
 Winfrey's interview with Jackson was watched by an average of 62 million viewers at any given moment.
 It also started a public discourse on the topic of vitiligo, then a relatively unknown condition.

 Jackson publicly said that he was proud to be black.
 He also wrote a letter to photographer William Pecchi Jr. in 1988 which reads: "Maybe I look at the world through rose colored glasses but I love people all over the world.
 That is why stories of racism really disturb me. [...]
 Because in truth I believe ALL men are created equal, I was taught that and will always believe it.
 I just can't conceive of how a person could hate another because of skin color.
 I love every race on the planet earth.
 Prejudice is the child of ignorance.
 Naked we come into the world and naked we shall go out.
 And a very good thing too, for it reminds me that I am naked under my shirt, whatever its color."